ssloxford/qpep/README.md

   * [License](#license)
   * [Acknowledgments](#acknowledgments)
 # Getting Started
 These instructions will help you get QPEP configured and running inside the dockerized testbed.
 The QPEP testbed has been extensively tested on Windows 10 Professional Edition (with Hyper-V & Docker) but will likely cooperate on *nix systems as well.

+>One important caveat when running on linux hosts is that *nix or WSL2 Docker installations share the host's TCP/IP stack, while [Windows + Hyper-V provides containers with virtualized NICs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/container-networking/architecture).
+This means you may see strange results when making connections external to the testbed environment (e.g. to the open internet) from *nix Docker installations.

 ## Prerequisites
 Ensure that you have all of the following prerequisites on your machine: